Testing

 Archive node

-You need an EVM Archive node to fetch the state from a previous block (you can use Alchemy for example).
+You need an EVM Archive node to fetch the state from a previous block (you can use Alchemyarrow-up-right for example).
 If you index only with Substreams, as in Tycho's production mode, you must sync blocks since the protocol's deployment date, which can take a long time.
 The archive node skips this requirement by fetching all the required account's storage slots on the block you specify in the testing yaml file.

 Test Configuration